nestauk/ds-cookiecutter/GUIDELINES.md

 * Put a space before starting block comments `# like this`, `#not this`
 * Inline comments need two spaces before them `a = 2  # like this`
-* Keep lines to 79 characters or less.
+* Keep lines to 88 (officially 79) characters or less.
 You can achieve this by utilising other parts of this guideline, particularly with regards to creating modular code.
 Splitting over multiple lines is, of course, permissible so long as it doesn't conflict with legibility.
 * When declaring default values, never put spaces around operators like `=`, i.e `def this_is_ok(param=1)`, `def this_is_NOT_ok(param = 1)`.
 Otherwise, all operators must always have a single space on either side.